Fluent API in Entity Framework Core is a way to configure the data model using code.

 .HasKey(od => new { od.OrderId, od.ProductId });

-The auto-increment configuration specifies how values for primary keys are automatically generated.
+Autoincrement configuration specifies how values are automatically generated for primary keys.

 modelBuilder.Entity<Product>()